GeorginaCarlisle/inspiring-young-writers/README.md

 ### The Scope Plane

 The scope of this project is provided by user stories, organised below by epic and then role.
+Please note that some of the user stories below are not currenlty implemented.
+See [Product Backlog](#product-backlog) for a list of user stories not completed and [Future Features](#future-features) for further details on what is to come next.

 #### EPIC - New User Experience